 - Select Music to use the Music folder on your Mac as the My Music folder in your Windows guest OS.

-- Select My Videos to use the Movies folder on your Mac (for Windows XP/Vista/7 only)
+- Select Movies to use the Movies folder on your Mac

 When Shared Profile is enabled, the virtual machine's desktop will display the icons present on the Mac OS X Desktop,and the My Documents folder will contain items stored in the Documents folder on your Mac.
 The other folders will behave in a similar way.

-To enable and configure Shared Profile, use the Shared Profile pane of virtual machine Configuration:
+To enable and configure Shared Profile, use the Sharing pane of virtual machine configuration:

 Disabling Shared Profile